-Microsoft, Oracle Lose Bids For TikTok, According To China State TV
+Oracle's Deal For TikTok May Not Include A Purchase

 The move means that any deal for TikTok might not include the app's sophisticated algorithm, seen as the secret ingredient to its success.

-Wedbush analyst Daniel Ives says Microsoft likely was only interested in acquiring TikTok with its algorithm, which ByteDance may have resisted.
+Wedbush analyst Daniel Ives said Microsoft likely was only interested in acquiring TikTok with its algorithm, which ByteDance may have resisted.

 "Given the need now to get a green light from Beijing after its export rules were changed a few weeks ago, TikTok's days in the U.S. likely are numbered with a shutdown now the next step," Ives said.
 "Unless there are some last minute changes, ByteDance heads into the White House deadline this week with some dark days ahead as the plug now likely gets pulled on the TikTok app within the U.S."